enorman24/AZilla/tvm-apps/README.md

 - Likely cause: Ara instruction queue overflow or a WAW hazard the scoreboard does not drain correctly for this VL/LMUL combination.
 The 4x4 kernel reuses v0/v4/v8/v12 in successive iterations, which may interact poorly with Ara's in-flight tracking.

 **Investigation steps:**
-1. Run with `make sim app=tiny_mlp trace=1` to capture VCD waveforms; inspect Ara queue fill level and scoreboard state around cycle 36949.
+1. Build a trace-enabled Verilator binary first: `make verilate trace=1` (once per hardware config).
+Then run `make sim app=tiny_mlp trace=1` — Verilator writes **FST** waveforms (not VCD) into the run directory.
+Inspect Ara queue fill level and scoreboard state around cycle 36949.
 2. Write a minimal standalone C test that calls `fmatmul32(c, a, b, 4, 32, 8)` in isolation and run it under Verilator to confirm the stall is reproducible outside the TVM pipeline.
 3. Check whether the AraXL `fmatmul` benchmark test suite covers `P=8` with `M=4` — if not, this parameter combination may never have been validated.
 4. Try nc=2, nl=4 (default config) to see if the stall is cluster-count-dependent.
-5. Compare against the latest upstream `fmatmul32_vec_4x4` source — the version in `AZilla/apps/` may predate a bug fix.
+5. Compare against the latest upstream `fmatmul32_vec_4x4` source in predator2k/AraXL — the version in `AZilla/apps/` may predate a bug fix.

 ---